Chinese architecture: Enclosure

 These enclosures aid in temperature regulation and in ventilation.
 Northern courtyards are typically open and face south to allow the maximum exposure of the building windows and walls to the sun while keeping out the cold north winds.
 Southern sky wells are relatively small and collect rainwater from the roof tops.
 They perform the same duties as the Roman impluvium while restricting the amount of sunlight that enters the building.
 Sky wells also vent hot air skyward, which draws cool air from the lower areas and the outside.

+A Han dynasty pottery model of a courtyard within a manor.

 A skywell in a Fujian temple with enclosing halls and bays on four sides.

 A mid-20th-century colonial style Taiwanese building containing a skywell.

 A tulou outer building encloses a smaller circular building, which encloses an ancestral hall and courtyard in the center.

 A dugout dwelling enclosing an underground courtyard.

 An enclosing courtyard on four sides from the Astor Court in the Metropolitan Museum of Art, New York City, USA.